alexandreelise/plg_system_elodie/README.md

 # plg_system_elodie
-Acts like a middleware or proxy to add functionality by modifiying the request and response of Joomla!
-4 Web Service call
+Cleanly overloads the core JoomlaSerializer to add functionality to it such as sparse fieldset and fuzzy matching filters.

 --------------------------------------------
 ## INFOS